 Ben bit the inside of his cheek and tensed his abdomen, anticipating the fury that he knew would follow.
 He was prepared to hold Katy back when she started swinging fists, when she started to shout and kick, but she didn’t lash out, only cried, burying her anguish in her hands.

-“I don’t understand,” she said between sobs, her voice distorted behind her palms.
+“I don’t understand,” she said between sobs.
+Her voice distorted behind her palms.
 “Why do you do this to me?
 Why do you treat me like a child, like shit, all the time?
-Always stealing the good ones away, denying me happiness… Eric really liked me when he was working here, he told me so.
-Then you swooped in, and it’s like I no longer existed.
+Always stealing the good ones away, denying me happiness… Eric really liked me when he was working here.
+He said I was his favorite girl.
+Then you swooped in, and it was like I no longer existed.
 It’s like you want me to be miserable and alone.
 And that’s what I am, you know.
 I’m always that.
 What makes you so fucking special, Travis?”
 Looking up at him through a waterfall of tears, she added, “When do I get what I want?”

 Travis’ hardened demeanor faltered.
 He slipped the ring into his front pocket and stepped forward to pull his sister into a hug.
-Once in his arms, Katy collapsed against him like a ragdoll, barely able to stand on her own two feet, her tears flowing freely.
+Once in his arms, Katy collapsed against him like a rag doll, barely able to stand on her own two feet.
+Her tears flowed freely.
 Travis rubbed his hand over her hair and pulled her in closer.
 Spoke loud enough for Ben to hear, “You’ll get what you want, Kat.
 Someday.
 But not Eric.
 It can’t be him.
 He’s trouble all around.
 He’ll hurt you, like he hurt me.
 Trust me, you don’t want to experience any of what I went through in Boston…”